CVPM Examination Composition, Scoring and Reporting

 The examination is composed of true-false and multiple-choice questions about relevant management knowledge in Human Resources, Law and Ethics, Marketing, Organization of the Practice, and Finance.
 The majority of the questions are traditional knowledge-based multiple-choice questions; some will be scenario-based multiple-choice questions.
 For the scenario-based questions, the question stem will contain a scene or setting along with several possible behavioral responses to the situation.

-There may be up to 200 multiple-choice questions on the examination you will take.
-Each test will have a maximum of 200 points available, depending on the questions selected for your test form you may have less than 200 questions as some questions will be worth more than one (1) point each (scenario-based multiple-choice questions may be worth up to two (2) points each).
+The total number of questions on each examination may vary, but the maximum number of points on any examination will be two hundred (200).
+Some questions will be worth one (1) point each while others like scenario-based questions may be worth up to two (2) points each.
 Candidates are given three and one-half (3 1/2) hours to complete the examination.

 Depending on the composition of examination items, the pass point may fluctuate up or down a few points with each examination.
 Using this methodology there is no curve, and candidates do not compete against each other.
 There is no limit on the number of candidates who may pass or fail the test.

 At the conclusion of the examination, process candidates will be provided with immediate notice of their score and status.
 The results will be displayed indicating pass or fail.
 A diagnostic report for each of the domain areas will also be provided.
 The diagnostic report will identify how many points were available per domain and how many points the candidate received per domain.
 A copy of this detail will also be emailed to the candidate immediately following the examination.
 We do not share specific test items or tell candidates which questions specifically they scored incorrectly on.